PlayAINetwork/aura/README.md

 4. Call an Aura service:

    To call an Aura service, make a POST request to the `/aura/service/{id}` endpoint.
 Replace `{id}` with the ID of the service you want to call.
-The request should include the necessary data in the body.
+The request should include the necessary data mentioned in the `input` field of the service creation.

    Example: